 Where is Martinique located?

 The island of Martinique is located in the Caribbean sea, between Saint Lucia and Dominica.

 Martinique has a warm and temperate climate and is most times hot, therefore it is necessary to adapt your suitcase to the destination and focus on summer clothes like shorts, tongs, t-shirts, and sunglasses, etc.

 Citizens of France or the countries of the EU do not need a visa, but a valid passport to visit Martinique.

 There are no vaccines required before travel to Martinique.

-There are 6 mobile network operators and also quite a number of internet service providers in Martinique.
+There are over 0 mobile network operators and about 0 internet service providers in Martinique.
 You can checkout the

 and also details about each of them.